vantagecompute/jupyterlab-firefox-launcher/docs/overview.md

 - **Network**: Stable internet connection for web browsing

 ### Browser Compatibility
 The extension creates Firefox sessions, so all web content compatibility depends on the installed Firefox version.
-The extension itself is compatible with:
+The extension's web interface is compatible with:
 - **Chrome/Chromium**: 90+
 - **Firefox**: 90+
 - **Safari**: 14+